Getting started with MiRoCloud¶

 Make note of the Program Start block, which serves as an entry point for any program.
 It has two settings: Position Correction and Cliff Reflex.
 The former tries to make sure MiRo is following movement commands precisely, while the latter prevents MiRo from driving of a cliff (most of the time!).

-Example 2.
-Clap then nod¶
+Built-in program: Clap then nod¶

 In this example the MiRo is nodding its head upon hearing a clap.
-You can produce a clap by clicking on the corresponding button.

 Further examples¶